 Wool Coats & Down Jackets: these are the most essential for any winter wardrobe.
 I like having a good slightly dressy wool coat for when I want to look smart and put together, I especially like wrap coats (more available here) and slightly oversized coats – oversized coats are great for layering.
 When it comes to puffer jackets a good quality, warm, ethically made down jacket is your best friend, especially if you are frequently outdoors like me (walking Bella) and/or have to commute to work/school (waiting at cold train/tram/bus stops come to mind).

 Thermal Tops & Leggings: okay I know this is not very glamorous at all, but believe me they are a godsend and I wish I knew about them when I first moved to Europe!
-They are usually made from lightweight material that is specially designed to keep you warmer when the temperature drops.
+Thermals are usually made from lightweight material that is specially designed to keep you warmer when the temperature drops.
 I love layering them under a cashmere pullover and a down jacket.
 I mostly use the leggings under jeans, but they can also be worn with any type of trousers.

-Boots: My feet are always cold and I go on 3 long walks a day with Bella in every type of weather condition so I need to have warm and practical boots in winter.
+Boots: My feet are always cold and I go on 2 walks a day with my dog in every type of weather condition so I need to have warm and practical boots in winter.
 For everyday walks in the forest I have my Timberland boots, for snowy days I have my trusty Sorel winter boots and for when I am going out somewhere nice and want to look a bit more “dressed up” and feminine 😉 I have my Stuart Weitzman Lowland boots.
 Depending on your work dress code you might have to switch out from your chunky boots to pumps when you get to the office.